mdeaves/robug-blog/content/posts/000-the-problem.md

 - Move slowly and safely around kids, dogs, and other obstacles
 - Follow me around the property autonomously, or safely come to me at the touch of a button
 - Fit in the back of our Model Y so I can bring it wherever it is needed
+- Is quiet and clean to operate (no IC engine)
+- Functions as a mobile power station with 120 V AC

 That's E-Yor.